Should you practice yoga with a frozen shoulder?

 Staying as active as you can is important so keep moving.
 For people practicing yoga you may have to do more standing and floor poses with the arm in modified positions temporarily, such as warrior 2 with a hand on a hip.
 In general, keep your body moving: walking, hiking, modified gym routines, whatever you can manage.

-1. At first all but painless movement is avoided.
-Pendular exercises where you wave the arm dangling like an empty coat sleeve, are an option .
-Active movements that cause pain are avoided as they will more likely cause unnecessary bouts of increased pain.
+1. At first, all but painless movement is avoided.
+One option is pendular exercises, where you wave the arm dangling like an empty coat sleeve.
+Avoid active movements that cause pain, as they will more likely cause unnecessary bouts of increased pain.
 The pendular exercises may help decrease the constant ache that comes with the first phase.
-Nsaids are often recommended yet one has to weigh the costs and benefits.
-There are increased risks of GI problems, which can be quite serious, while the benefit of them is only some temporary relief in a condition that will naturally resolve.
+NSAIDs are often recommended but you have to weigh the costs and benefits.
+There are increased risks of GI problems with NSAIDs, which can be quite serious.
+And, the benefit is only some temporary relief in a condition that will naturally resolve.

-2. The condition will improve even without treatment yet most people like to try and do something pro-active and this phase is where that becomes more available.
-One can move into available range even if it produces some end range pain as long as there is not increase in pain afterwards.
+2. The condition improves even without treatment.
+Yet most people like to do something pro-active.
+This phase is where that becomes more available.
+You can move into available range even if it produces some end range pain as long as there is no increase in pain afterwards.
 Still it will take time and it is often not until stage three that any noticeable improvement starts to show up.

 3. This stage is usually the most responsive to exercise.
-McKenzie recommends working at internal rotation of the shoulder (hand behind the back positions), before external rotation (eg. arm elevated with elbow out to the side: goddess arms) , as working the external rotation first will often be more aggravating.
-Eventually, once the internal rotation is improved then progress to working external rotation and elevation from there.
-Specific guidelines for exercise during the second and third phases of Frozen Shoulder can be found on pages 46 and 78 in the self-management book “Treat Your Own Shoulder” by Robin McKenzie.
+McKenzie recommends working at internal rotation of the shoulder (hand behind the back positions), before external rotation (eg. arm elevated with elbow out to the side: goddess arms). this is because working the external rotation first will often be more aggravating.
+Once the internal rotation has improved then progress to working external rotation and elevation from there.
+Specific guidelines for exercise during the second and third phases of frozen shoulder can be found on pages 46 and 78 in the self-management book “Treat Your Own Shoulder” by Robin McKenzie.

 What this means for frozen shoulder and yoga practice is simply “patience”.
-You can modify your practice as to not aggravate the condition in the first phase, try to include more movement where possible in the second phase and then start to explore more range and stretching with the shoulder in the final phase.
-You simply have to modify, do what you can and avoid aggravating the shoulder until is it ready.
-This may mean your practice does not include regular sun salutes during the first phase and second phase, and can gradually re-introduced during the final phase with whatever range of movement you have available.
-If you are following the MDT (McKenzie) approach an emphasis on the hand behind the back variations will be more productive than working the arm overhead: this is during the second and third phases of the condition.
+You can modify your practice so as to not aggravate the condition in the first phase.
+Try to include more movement where possible in the second phase.
+Then start to explore more range and stretching with the shoulder in the final phase.
+You simply have to modify.
+Do what you can and avoid aggravating the shoulder until is it ready.
+This may mean your practice does not include regular sun salutes during the first phase and second phase.
+You can gradually re-introduce them during the final phase with whatever range of movement you have available.
+If you are following the MDT (McKenzie) approach, an emphasis on the hand behind the back variations will be more productive than working the arm overhead.
+This is specifically during the second and third phases of the condition.